Ready to jump straight in? Speak to our team of US travel experts and start planning your dream twin-centre itinerary today.

-Enjoy the very best of Orlando with the FREE Ocean Explorer worth up to $440* per family.
-When you book your Orlando or Kissimmee holiday, you’ll receive four free experiences to some of our favourite Orlando hot spots.
-Witness the Outta Control Magic Comedy Dinner Show, splash out with a $20 voucher for Mall at Millenia **, explore International Drive on the I-Ride Trolley and take a ride on The Wheel at ICON Park.*$440 saving per family of 4 or $110 saving per person **Only applicable to over 12s
+Enjoy the very best of Orlando with the FREE Ocean Explorer worth up to $549* per family.
+When you book your Orlando or Kissimmee holiday, you'll receive four free experiences to some of our favourite Orlando hot spots.
+Witness the Outta Control Magic Comedy Dinner Show, splash out with a $20 voucher for Mall at Millenia **, explore International Drive on the I-Ride Trolley and take a ride on The Wheel at ICON Park.

 Florida & Hawaii Holiday FAQs